 6. Stop showing ads after leads convert

 Many companies make the mistake of showing ads to leads after they’ve already converted.
 Not only does it waste money for your business, but it can annoy your audience.
-They/ don’t want to see ads for products they’ve already purchased.
+Most users don’t want to see ads for products they’ve already purchased.

 Start using remarketing for your business today

 Remarketing is an excellent online advertising strategy for earning conversions for your business.